aspittel/ga-react-tutorial/README.md

 Catch: You must return something from the else statement (null does work), omitting the else will cause an error.

 ### ClassNames
 We can also have different classNames on HTML elements depending on the props or state of the component.
-Here I used a terniary statement, but you could abstract this out to a method or use a state variable as the entire class name.
+Here I used a ternary statement, but you could abstract this out to a method or use a state variable as the entire class name.
 ```javascript
 <button type="button"
         className={ "btn no-outline " + (this.state.liked ? "btn-outline-primary" : "btn-secondary") }